wookdev/munged-org/rofl/clueless.md

 the hell, just chop it all off."
 If you have a picture of yourself with a halfway decent haircut, bring it in and point at it mutely.
 They'll understand.
-Just make sure there aren't any pets in the picture with you, or they might get confused; God only knows what you'll wind up looking like then.</p>
+Just make sure there aren't any pets in the picture with you, or they might get confused; God only knows what you'll wind up looking like then.

 1. Dealing with Roommates:

 Undesirable roommates can be disposed of by surreptitiously stapling or gluing bills of large denominations to the backs of their jackets.
 This works best if you live in one of the seedier parts of town.
 It costs much less than a hit man, and it's perfectly legal.
-I think.</p>
+I think.

 1. Selecting a Place to Live: